 This is a very low noise camera and you don’t need to over expose in log to get clean pictures.
 However it’s worth knowing that the isos do change depending on the gamma curve chosen, but in Log3 they are 800 and 12800, and the higher rating is still an incredibly clean picture.
 In S-Cinetone they are 320 and 5000.
 One way to avoid confusion is to revert the camera to old school db rather than iso, then the camera always adjusts to the Gamma curve you’re using, and 0db will always be the base ‘iso’ setting

 This the only let down on the camera.
 It comes with a touch screen that works really well but it has no loupe to exclude light on a sunny day.
 Although the FX9 loupe will fit, it is unworkable as it causes the screen to continually flop down.
-Several 3rd party solutions are on their way and in the meantime it’s good to know that the FX9 viewfinder will fit the connector, so you can add that as a complete solution. you just need to buy a connector to securely attach a 15mm bar to the camera (cheese plate and adaptor from Smallrig is a simple option).
-Of course there are plenty of 3rd party options out there too, such as the Zacuto Gratical Eye and the GraticalHD.
+Several 3rd party solutions are on their way so watch this space.
+Top teks have a solution already here that upgrades the strength of the swivel connectors.
+Alternatively it’s good to know that you can replace the whole vf with the FX9 version you’ll just need to buy a connector to securely attach a 15mm bar to the camera (cheese plate and adaptor from Smallrig is a simple option).
+The other option is to buy a 3rd party viewfinder such as the Zacuto Gratical Eye or the GraticalHD.
 If you use one of them, you can mount the screen on top of the camera and still access the touch screen features when you need them, and someone else can see what you’re doing too, without a larger external monitor

 The FX6 can take power from a 19.5 volt dc jack input, the same as the FX9.
 Hawk Woods make my favourite for this (the VLM-FX915 that mounts to 15mm bars) This, when coupled with a shoulder rig also puts extra weight at the back so the camera sits a bit more forward on the shoulder.
 This puts all the controls nearer to where you want them when working on the shoulder.
 And at only 18w power draw it will last all day on a vlock battery, but you can happily rely on a couple BPU 35 or 60 batteries for most jobs if you want to keep it compact.